sighupio/furyctl/docs/development/development.md

 <details>
 <summary>Answer</summary>

 There are no critical parts of the project that require immediate attention.
-However, simplifying the template engine and reducing code duplication would help future development by making the code easier to maintain and extend.
+However, the code that create the various folders where it copies the templates can be re-engineered and simplified.
+Also reducing code duplication would help future development by making the code easier to maintain and extend.

 </details>